-I had not yet encountered a game that allowed that cruel reality to be the guiding principle.
+I had not yet encountered a game, even what games can you win real money on, that allowed that cruel reality to be the guiding principle.

 Species can barely be called a game.
 It’s more like a simulator.
 It starts by generating an island with a single species of land dwelling spheroids.
 You are then given control, but not the control of a creator god.
 You play as a tinker god, a scientist with control over the general fertility and climate of an island.
 You have the ability to feed, move and kill creatures.
 But you cannot influence their behavior.
 They simply live out their lives and breed and mutate as the random look-up table dictates.
 They evolve by being selected for and against, generation by generation.
 Those that get food and survive, breed.
 Those that don’t, die.
 Remarkable diversity develops from these simple principles.

 You can also drive evolution in a direction if you like, but not directly.
 You can deploy rovers to feed or kill creatures with specific traits.
 I made an attempt to create apatosaurus-like mega-fauna.
 I set a half dozen rovers out to feed big, long necked, tree loving creatures and to kill small aggressive ones and then did what any biologist does, left the experiment to run.
 The dominant species on my little island when I woke was… well… this.